 “I need to get back into IRC”, I thought.

 But I didn’t want to just download mIRC.
 I wanted to do it the cool ops way!
-So I asked Rob, who was the person who recomended FOSDEM to me in the first place (and spoke at it in 2009) and showed me his prefered pattern to get IRC working:
+So I asked Rob, who was the person who recommended FOSDEM to me in the first place (and spoke at it in 2009) and showed me his preferred pattern to get IRC working: